Depression, Women, and HIV

 Women living with HIV (HIV+) are even more likely to suffer from depression than women in the general population.
-Although many HIV+ people live long, healthy, and full lives, learning that you are HIV+ is life-changing news that can be very difficult to hear and accept.
+Although many people living with HIV lead long, healthy, and full lives, learning that you are living with HIV is life-changing news that can be very difficult to hear and accept.
 Some people feel overwhelmed, helpless, or unable to cope with an HIV diagnosis.
 Others are afraid for their future health, or of disclosing their HIV status to friends and family.
 The stigma that many women living with HIV experience may lead to social isolation and feelings of loneliness.
 All of these feelings -- helplessness, anxiety, loneliness -- are key elements of depression.

 |What Did You Expect While You Were Expecting?|